Breakbulk packing guide: What you need to know

 For products above 10MT without direct lashing points:

-These are a few of the requirements you need to consider but are guidelines only.
-Talk to our customer service or your Wallenius Wilhelmsen account manager to find the best packing solution for your products.
+The requirements outlined above serve as general guidelines.
+Reach out to our customer service or your Wallenius Wilhelmsen account manager to find the best packing solution for your products.

 What labelling and marking needs to be on the unit?